crustio/crust-wiki/docs/crust-grants.md

 Crust protocol currently uses IPFS as the underlying storage, and any improvement to the IPFS protocol or projects contributing to the IPFS ecosystem are covered by Grants incentives.
 The file system protocol layer, of course, is not limited to the IPFS ecosystem, and compatibility or active adaptation of different decentralized storage protocols is also within the scope of this layer.
 Here we list 3 possible paths:

-1. Changing the Bitswap mechanism to optimize the credit mechanism for data exchange, thus improving the efficiency of IPFS Retrival (See implementation in the Bitswap codebase:[https://github.com/ipfs/go-bitswap](https://github.com/ipfs/go-bitswap?fileGuid=8g6KfhSut6oyB6R1));
+1. Changing the Bitswap mechanism to optimize the credit mechanism for data exchange, thus improving the efficiency of IPFS Retrieval (See implementation in the Bitswap codebase:[https://github.com/ipfs/go-bitswap](https://github.com/ipfs/go-bitswap?fileGuid=8g6KfhSut6oyB6R1));

 2. Providing encrypted version of IPFS.
 Here is the go-ipfs-encryptor codebase that Crust team is currently implementing:[https://github.com/crustio/go-ipfs-encryptor](https://github.com/crustio/go-ipfs-encryptor?fileGuid=8g6KfhSut6oyB6R1);